 *Honoring my homeland - the term songlines (or dreaming track) is a European interpretation of how the First Nation Peoples of Australia sing to the Earth and to the ancestors or creator beings who brought the land into being.

 Soulful Living Blog I love sharing my traveling journeys, be it when setting sail across the ocean or when I am called deep within, traveling spiritual miles.
-Although these experiences often bring a deep silence to my soul, I also love to share this depth and presence through art, photography, creative writing and music.
+Although these experiences often bring a deep silence to my soul, I often love to share this depth and presence through art, photography, creative writing and music.